Take Action!

 Children are especially vulnerable to trafficking and sexual exploitation.

-The travel and tourism industry has enormous power and potential to help make destinations,
+The travel and tourism industry has enormous power and potential to help make destinations, services and infrastructure safer for children.

 Commit to ending the sexual exploitation of children in travel and tourism by joining over 300 members in implementing the six criteria of The Code.